Scienza/SitoAndreaIdini/content/projects/tools/work_tools.md

 ### Debugger

 Sooner or later you will have to learn how to debug a code, that it to understand what is wrong with it.
 Why it crashes or give unexpected results.
-The (extremely) old fashioned (but popular) way is to insert lines of writing variables.
+The (extremely) old fashioned (but popular and sometimes convenient) way is to insert lines in the code writing variables.
 Is effective, but rarely as much as a well-setted debugger.

 Debuggers do not need to printout anything particular and pre-setted, because they register the whole status of the machine.
 That is, you can see every variable defined in the code up to a _breaking point_ line.